Three toucanets bath in bromeliad flowers - photoart

 Andean emerald, Alambi Cloud Forest Reserve

-The biggest attraction is of course the hummingbirds!
-Such an incredible variety from tiny booted rackettails with their little ugg boots to the brilliants with their iridescent colours.
-And despite being tiny, each had huge ferocious attitude!
+The biggest attraction is, of course, the hummingbirds!
+Such an incredible variety from tiny booted rackettails with their little Ugg boots to the brilliants with their iridescent colours.
+And despite being tiny, each had a huge, ferocious attitude!
 As we climbed in altitude, the species of hummingbirds changed, each evolved and adapted to that specific height.
 They were also quite tricky to photograph in the dappled forest, as they zipped around from flower to flower, stretching my novice photography skills.

 hummingbird at feeder